blineberry/orangegnome/README.md

 To deploy updates:
 1. `git fetch` and `git pull` to update the codebase on the server
 2. Activate the virtual environment
-3. Change to the project directory
+3. Update `.env` as necessary from the update
-4. Run `python3 manage.py collectstatic` (is this a required step?)
+4. Run `manage.py migrate` from the project directory
-5. Change to the site directory
+4. Run `manage.py collectstatic` from the project directory (is this a required step?)
-6. Run `touch tmp/restart.txt` to restart Passenger
+6. Run `touch tmp/restart.txt` from the site root to restart Passenger